-- Whatever your size constraints, you can always find a spot for a pot.
+- Need less space: Whatever your size constraints, you can always find a spot for a pot.
 Containers save space, which means you can pack a small patio or balcony with a number of productive plants or use your vertical space.

-- Plants create a beautiful, natural environment and an edible container garden is not only visually beautiful but provides healthy produce for your family.
+- Beautiful and functional: Plants create a beautiful, natural environment and an edible container garden is not only visually beautiful but provides healthy produce for your family.

-- Edible container gardens allow for mobility in the event of shade or inclement weather conditions weather.
+- Easy to move: Edible container gardens allow for mobility in the event of shade or inclement weather conditions weather.

-- Container gardens make a great gift for anyone who might have mobility issues, such as a grandparent.
-The garden provides beautiful, fragrant and healthy produce and becomes something for them to take care of with pride and anticipation.
+- Thoughtful gift: Container gardens make a great gift for anyone who might have mobility issues, such as a grandparent.
+The garden provides beautiful, fragrant, and healthy produce and becomes something for them to take care of with pride and anticipation.

-- Edible container gardens require less water than a traditional garden plot.
+- Require less water: Edible container gardens require less water than a traditional garden plot.
 Looking to save even more H20?
 Keep a bucket by your sink (showers are also prime suspects) and capture the running water as you wait for it to heat up.

-- Besides basil for pesto, another family favorite of ours is cucumbers.
+- Cucumbers: This is another of my family’s favorites.
 Make sure to plant cucumbers in a large pot near a trellis to use vertical space.

-- Lettuce, Swiss chard, spinach and others would grow well in your edible container gardens.
+- Greens: Lettuce, Swiss chard, spinach, and other leafy veggies grow well in your edible container gardens.
 Having greens growing in a conveniently placed container is a great way to get your kids excited about eating healthy.
-Another benefit of lettuce is that is yields a surprising amount of produce; remember to pick only the outer leaves to be able to keep harvesting.
+And lettuce yields a surprising amount of produce.
+Remember to pick only the outer leaves to be able to keep harvesting.